udemyDevops/CI-CD-with-Jenkins/CI-pipeline/PaaC-codeAnalysis-qualityGates.md

         - URL --> http>//(privateIP of jenkins server):8080/sonarqube-webhook
         - create

-* To use the custom qulaity gate, we need to add another stage for it in pipeline
+* To use the custom qulaity gate, we need to add another stage for it in pipeline [_Jenkinsfile with SonarQube code analysis and Quality gate_](Jenkinsfile-with-sonarQube-codeAnalysis-qualityGate)